navya-555/Multi-Agent_Artical-Generator/README.md

 ## Requirements
 - Python 3.12+
 - Poetry for dependency management
-- API keys for CrewaAI and Google GenAI
+- API keys for Serper tool and Google GenAI